 Delegates agreed that there is responsibility on the asset management industry to show intermediaries the value of digitalisation, in terms of profitability but also relationship building.
 Fund selectors are telling us that they want faster and simpler access to information, and so asset managers should consider how they can use digital to convert this and show selectors that they are listening to their needs.

 When it comes to converting a paper client to a digital one, InvestCloud’s advice is: just tell them.
 Financial services companies spend so much time incentivising clients to go online, however the best success comes from simply providing clients with a code and effectively communicating with them exactly what to do and how to do it.
 Furthermore, asset managers should use big data to look at their customer journeys and break down their findings by different customer groups.
 What prompts might each group respond to, and when?

 So, what can asset managers do better?
-Delegates agreed that as organisations, they were not taking a long enough view – thinking about the benefits of digitalisation over 5 years, not 20, and this was why digital solutions were not getting the investment needed.
+Delegates agreed that as organisations, they were not taking a long enough view – thinking about the benefits of digitalisation over five years, not 20, and this was why digital solutions were not getting the investment needed.
 Experts from InvestCloud added that when starting on the digitalisation journey, it’s important to address the cultural shift needed and not to let perfection be the enemy of good.
 Organisations need to stress that it’s okay to get it wrong and implement a test and learn approach.
-Too many organisations becoming paralysed in the decision stare wasting millions by leaving their digital solutions sat in development, as opposed to getting them live and addressing issues as they come.
+Too many organisations becoming paralysed in the decision stage, wasting millions by leaving their digital solutions sat in development, as opposed to getting them live and addressing issues as they come.

 - The biggest challenge when it comes to digitalisation in asset management is getting intermediaries and advisors to also move online.
 To combat this, asset managers need to better communicate the benefit to their clients in term of efficiency and access to better resources.